 Kaspersky Internet Security for Mac review

-Whatever the case, we took a look at Kaspersky Internet Security, which is £39.99/$39.99 per year for one device, and available to buy here.
+Kaspersky Internet Security is £34.99/$34.99 per year for one device, and available to buy here.
 This contains additional features like privacy and online payment protection, and if you want just the virus scanning then Kaspersky Anti-Virus is available for £24.99/$24.99 per year.
-(You'll find more options in our round-up of the best antivirus for Mac).
+(You'll find more antivirus options in our round-up of the best antivirus for Mac).

 Downloading Kaspersky presented challenges because you have to choose the right version for your Mac.
 Version 16 is available for OS X 10.9 and 10.10, and version 18 is available for macOS 10.11 and 10.12.
 Eagle-eyed readers might be wondering where the version for 10.13 (High Sierra) resides, as did we, but in the end we just decided to go with version 18.
 It appeared to work but we did get a few weird potentially buggy occurrences, as we'll explain.